-The Laser Delivery Probe Locking Interface attaches to the Robotic Probe Driver Follower or an appropriate skull anchoring device.
+The legacy laser probe's Locking Interface attaches to the Robotic Probe Driver Follower or appropriate skull anchoring device such as the Monteris Mini-Bolt.
 To remove the Ruler/Protective Cover, press the green button on the Locking Interface (Figure 1.5).
 The Depth Stop (Figure 1.5) is adjustable (see double arrow in Figure 1.5) to allow the LDP tip to be set to the desired depth for insertion into the brain.